linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 When setting up an optimization problem, it is assumed that the decision variables are divisible and result in whole numbers.
 Suppose that a bond portfolio manager wants to solve a convex program problem to determine the optimal number of bonds to purchase to accomplish some investment objective (i.e., some objective function).
 Suppose that the solution is to buy a par value equal to  $1,145,375$  of

-one bond and  $934,311 of another.
+one bond and  \$934,311 of another.
 These two purchases would be challenging in the bond market because these quantities of each bond would be an odd lot.
-So, is purchasing$ 1,145,375 of one bond and $934,311 of another the optimal solution?
+So, is purchasing\$ 1,145,375 of one bond and \$934,311 of another the optimal solution?
 In fact, (1) the modified (rounded) optimal solution may no longer satisfy all the constraints or (2) there may be another solution that is better than the modified optimal solution.
 To handle this type of problem, mixed-integer programming is used.
 This type of optimization problem restricts some of the decision variables to take on integer values, whereas other decision variables may be continuous variables.
 Mixed-integer programming is used when transaction sizes in round lots are sought or where one of two issues but not both may be part of the optimal solution.

 # OPTIMIZATION UNDER UNCERTAINTY